 - When an invoice is issued, and the items included in each invoice

 - Payment information for when a user fails payment, is refunded, or successfully pays

 Enable the Stripe Integration in Klaviyo

-From Klaviyo, select the Integrations tab on the left-hand sidebar.
+From Klaviyo, select the Integrations tab in the left-hand sidebar.
 Navigate to the All Integrations tab and find Stripe on the list of available integrations.
 Click Add Integration.

-Check the box next to Sync Stripe test data if you want Klaviyo to sync both your live data and your test data.
-Otherwise, we will always sync your live data.
+If you want to sync both live and test data, check the box next to Sync Stripe test data.
+Otherwise, Klaviyo will always sync your live data.